 - External education activities

 10.3 The club is an equal opportunities employer and has a Staff Equal Opportunities Policy, a copy of which is available on request from reception/HR Officer.

 10.4 The club will not tolerate sexual or racial harassment or other discriminatory behaviour, whether physical or verbal, and will work to ensure that such behaviour is met with appropriate disciplinary action whenever and wherever it occurs.

 The club with its suppliers looks to be as environmentally-friendly as possible.
-Products used are resourced to have minimal effect on the environment and recycling of paper, glass, cans, plastics and cardboard are all recycled through a registered collector.
+Products used are resourced to have minimal effect on the environment and recycling of paper, glass, cans, plastics and cardboard are disposed through a registered collector.
 Rain water is harvested at the Clifford Hill Training Ground.
 To minimise our effect on the environment, power is always switched off when not required.